srv1n/arivu/docs/integrations/DOWNSTREAM_UPGRADE.md

   - `source="playlist"` with `playlist=playlist_url|playlist_id`
   - optional time filters: `published_within_days` or `published_after` (RFC3339)
 - `youtube/resolve_channel` ranks candidates using token overlap + (optional) verified preference + subscriber count.

+Important: “official channel” is a best-effort heuristic

+`youtube/resolve_channel` helps reduce ambiguity, but it is not an authoritative verification API.
+Downstream hosts should:

+- Present `candidates[]` to the user in interactive contexts.
+- Prefer a pinned UC… channel ID in configuration once chosen.

 ### arXiv (connector: `arxiv`)